ankkitsharma/pokemon-pokedex/README.md

 # Pokémon Pokedex

 This is a pokedex web app that allows users to view details of all Pokémon species.
-Created using the TRPC, Nextjs, Prisma and Material UI
+Created using the TRPC, Nextjs, Prisma and Material UI.

 ## Hosted on